0xideas/sequifier/documentation/configs/preprocess.md

 To use a static vocabulary:
 1. Create a folder `configs/id_maps/` in your project root.
 2. Add JSON files named `{COLUMN_NAME}.json`.
 3. The format must be a dictionary mapping ordinary data values to integers **starting at 3**.
+Reserved labels may be included only with their fixed IDs.

 > **Reserved Indices:**
 > * **0**: Reserved for `[unknown]` (padding/missing).